Mukhtar6974/Guide-on-how-to-interact-on-base-ecosystem-/README.md

 stay glued
 Executive summary
 Base is an Ethereum layer (2) Network devloped by coinbase ,it offers a secure , low-cost  and builder -friendly environment for decentralized applications (dapps0)
+Core infastructure and settings
+To interact with base your wallet be must be configure to the following parameter Parameter value
+Network name : Base Mainnet